ministryofjustice/cloud-platform-concourse/README.md

 1. Edit `resources/secrets.tf` and add a configuration block for the new cluster, if one does not already exist.

 ## Prerequisite before running step 2.
-a) Select the name of the cluster you want to install Concourse CI on, as it appears in the terraform workspaces [here](https://github.com/ministryofjustice/kubernetes-investigations/tree/master/terraform/cloud-platform).
+   Select the name of the cluster you want to install Concourse CI on, as it appears in the terraform workspaces [here](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/master/terraform/cloud-platform).

-kubectl config use-context <cluster-name>
+   kubectl config use-context <cluster-name>.k8s.integration.dsd.io

-b) now cd resources
-   terraform workspace select <cluster-name>

-2. `./bin/setup-on-cluster
+2. Run below commands to apply the changes required to reach the desired state of the configuration. cd resources terraform workspace select <cluster-name> terraform init terraform apply -auto-approve | sed -E 's/((content|template):[[:space:]]+)".+"/\1<REDACTED>/'

 Two namespaces are created: `concourse` and `concourse-main`.
 Please make sure you define them in the [environments repository](https://github.com/ministryofjustice/cloud-platform-environments).